-As part of the Expanded Public Works Programme (EPWP), the National Department of Public Works (NDPW) initially applied to the Construction and Education Authority (CETA) for 750 learnerships1 for individuals to become (or work for) labour-intensive contractors.
+As part of the Expanded Public Works Programme (EPWP), the National Department of Public Works (DPW) initially applied to the Construction and Education Training Authority (CETA) for 750 learnerships for individuals to become (or work for) labour-intensive contractors.
 The CETA approved this application.
 Each contracting company will involve the training of one contractor at NQF level 2 and two site supervisors at NQF level 4, resulting in the establishment of 250 contracting companies.
 By the end of the learnerships, the contractors should be registered enterprises able to tender for, build and maintain low-volume roads, stormwater drains, pipelines and sidewalks using labour-intensive methods.

-The training goals of the Learnership Programme have, from the 07 June 2004, been raised with it aimed to implement 1,500 individual learnerships, resulting in the establishment of 500 contracting companies.
+The training goals of the Learnership Programme have, from June 2005, been raised with it aimed to implement 3 000 individual learnerships, resulting in the establishment of 1 000 learner contracting companies.

-This management plan describes how these learnerships are going to be managed and will form part of the Memorandum of Agreement (MOA) between NDPW and the CETA.
-As this programme will be implemented in partnership with Public Bodies2, this management plan is also part of the MOA's between NDPW, CETA and the respective participating Public Bodies.
+This management plan describes how these learnerships are going to be implemented and managed and will form part of the tripartite Memorandum of Agreement (MoA) between DPW, CETA and the participating Public Body.